ToF-/Domain/README.md

                           , sortBy  )
 import Data.Function      ( on )
 ```

-we define adequate data types.
+Now let’s define adequate data types.
 We should be able to `read` a transaction from a `String` containing comma separated value:

 ```haskell
 data Transaction = Transaction { transactionCategory :: String